David Fleshler, J.D.,

 Baiju R. Shah,

-CEO, BioMotiv, LLC
+Senior Advisor and Former CEO, BioMotiv, LLC

 Baiju R. Shah is Chief Executive Officer of BioMotiv and co-leader of The Harrington Project for Discovery & Development.
 He has extensive experience in supporting the launch of early-stage biomedical companies.
 Prior to BioMotiv, Mr. Shah was President